kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

   <img src="./resources/pexels-cottonbro-9292813.jpg" alt="drawing" style="width:300px;"/>
 </p>

-Now that you have a destination in mind and know where you're starting from, it's time to plan the route  and waypoints.
+Now that you know your starting point and next destination, it's time to plan the route  and waypoints.
 Think of the waypoints as micro-goals (or stepping stones) along your way to achieving your goals.
 It's best if they are specific, time bound and measurable.
 What do you want, by when, as measured by what?
 Without those details, it becomes too easy to let yourself off the hook.
-For example, of you want to become an an *expert* in python coding, what does it mean to be an expert?
-Instead, define expert as for example, passing a particular skills test (like LinkedIn skills tests).
+For example, if you want to move from level 2 to level 3 software engineer, a waypoint might be to become an "expert" in python coding.
+This too needs to be specifically defined so that you know what exactly you need to do.
+Ask yourself what the qualifications of an "expert" are.
+For example, maybe you need to pass an associated certification test.

 **Use the worksheet to plan waypoints between your location and next destination**.